Last Updated on 11/22/2023 by Glynn Willard

 Rotate Your Trailers Tires

 Rotating tires on a travel trailer or a fifth wheel is easy.
-Obviously, it will help evenly wear the tires and prolong their life.
+It will help evenly wear the tires and keep them in good shape.

 Single axle, rotate side to side.
 Duel axle, move the front wheels to the back and the rear wheels to the opposite sides on the front.